INN-SFU/Data-Portal/README.md

 # Policy Derived Data Access Management Platform for Heterogenous Storage Endpoints

+## Administrator Access Management System

+## Overview

+Data assets are managed by asset administrators allowing access to files and folders within a specified system.
+It provides functionalities to view, create, and update user policies, including the ability to create new users and assign specific read/write permissions to them.
+The application uses FastAPI as the backend framework and Jinja2 for templating, with the file trees displayed using the `jstree` JavaScript plugin.
+The UI is rudimentary and are meant solely for the purpose of exposing endpoints and conecptualizing the fundamental workflows for the administrator.

+## Endpoints

+### Admin Endpoints (`admin.py`)

+The admin endpoints provide functionality for managing users and their access policies.
+These endpoints are protected and only accessible by users with administrative privileges.

+- **User Management**
+  - **Get User Information**: Retrieve information about a specific user or list all users.
+  - **Add User**: Create a new user with a specified role and return the user's secret key.
+  - **Remove User**: Delete an existing user from the system.

+- **Policy Management**
+  - **Get Policies**: Retrieve access policies for a specific user and resource.
+  - **Add Policy**: Create a new policy granting a user access to a specified resource.
+  - **Remove Policy**: Delete an existing policy for a user.

+- **Asset Management**
+  - **Get All Assets**: Retrieve and display all assets for a specific access point.
+  - **File Management GUI**: Display an interface for managing files and folders, allowing administrators to assign user permissions.

+### Asset Endpoints (`assets.py`)

+The asset endpoints provide functionality for users to interact with their files and folders.
+These endpoints require user authentication and are designed to facilitate file uploads, downloads, and listing of user assets.

+- **General and User Endpoints**
+  - **List Assets**: Retrieve a list of all assets available to the authenticated user.
+  - **Retrieve Asset**: Generate presigned URLs for accessing specific assets and serve an HTML template with these URLs.

+- **Forms and User Interaction**
+  - **Upload Form**: Render a form for uploading files, allowing users to select and upload files to the system.
+  - **Download Form**: Render a form for downloading files, displaying available files and generating download links.

+- **Presigned URL Endpoints**
+  - **Generate Upload URL**: Create a presigned URL for uploading a file to the system.
+  - **Generate Download URL**: Create presigned URLs for downloading assets, providing secure access to user files.

 ## Overview

 This system is a prototype for a Data Access Management (DAM) serice/application to manage access to data assets on various storage enpoints (SE) via a centralized service.
 The primary goal is to create a one to one relation between a legal agreement defining the terms of use for a restricted data asset and the underlying technical implementation of that access with signed users of that policy.
 The implementation should be